Russia's Rosneft says to continue dispute with Sistema in court

-MOSCOW Russian oil major Rosneft (ROSN.MM) will continue court proceedings against Russian business conglomerate Sistema (SSAq.L) (AFKS.MM), Rosneft said on Saturday.
+MOSCOW (Reuters) - Russian oil major Rosneft (ROSN.MM) will continue court proceedings against Russian business conglomerate Sistema (SSAq.L) (AFKS.MM), Rosneft said on Saturday.

 Rosneft is suing Sistema for 170.6 billion roubles (2.2 billion pounds) in damages over the purchase of oil producer Bashneft (BANE.MM).
 Sistema proposed an out-of-court settlement with Rosneft last week.